protontypes/open-sustainable-technology/README.md

 - [biogas](https://github.com/sashahafner/biogas) - Tools for biogas research in R: process biogas data and predict biogas production.
 - [biosteam](https://github.com/BioSTEAMDevelopmentGroup/biosteam) - The Biorefinery Simulation and Techno-Economic Analysis Modules.
 - [Multiscale_Ulva](https://github.com/alexliberzonlab/Multiscale_Ulva) - Is a multi-reactor, algae farm, simulation base function that will be solved in time.
-- [BioSTEAM_LCA](https://github.com/scyjth/biosteam_lca) - is an an agile life cycle assessment (LCA) platform that enables the fast and flexible evaluation of the life cycle environmental impacts of biorefineries under uncertainty.
+- [BioSTEAM_LCA](https://github.com/scyjth/biosteam_lca) - An agile life cycle assessment (LCA) platform that enables the fast and flexible evaluation of the life cycle environmental impacts of biorefineries under uncertainty.

 ## Energy Storage